Kayetan17/EquiBill-Legal/terms.md

 EquiBill allows users to join a “house” with their housemates, and allows house members to create expenses between themselves.
 The app keeps track of whether or not people have paid and gives the expense owner the opportunity to nudge those who haven’t, sending them a notification.

 ## 3. Eligibility & accounts
-- You must be at least 13 years old (or older if your local law requires).
 - You must provide accurate information (e.g., your full name and email).
 - You are responsible for your account, your device, and safeguarding your login.
 - You may belong to only one house at a time.
 If you leave, you can join a different house later.